 Uses of Mercury

-Mercury metal has many uses.
-Because of its high density it is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices.
+Mercury metal have many applications.
+Because of its high-density, mercury is used in thermometers, barometers, manometers, sphygmomanometers, float valves, mercury switches, mercury relays, fluorescent lamps and other devices.

 The mercury compounds have many uses:

-- The mercuric chloride – corrosive sublimate ( HgCl2 ) is used as the insecticide such as rat poison and disinfectant.
+- The mercuric chloride – corrosive sublimate ( HgCl2 ) is used as an insecticide such as rat poison and disinfectant.

-- The Mercuric oxide is used in skin ointments.
+- Mercuric oxide is used in skin ointments.